LiteshSamji/Matplotlib-Pymaceuticals/README.md

 # Matplotlib Homework - The Power of Plots

+# Analysis and Observations

+Skin Cancer reserach based on a total of 249 mice, further anaysis had found duplicate date for particular mouse that had has been driopped by the study, for a total of 248 mice.
+Total Drug Regimens: 10
+Total number of studies: 1880
+Total male mice: 51%
+Total femail mice: 49%
+The Drug Capomulin and Ramicane had equal effectiveness with reducing average SCC tumor volume Noted mouse weight had a strong corelation with the size of the tumor

 ## Background

 What good is data without a good plot to tell the story?